 Dr Phil addressing Joe, said,

 When Dr Phil asked Karmen if she felt betrayed by these emotional affairs, she said, “They hurt just the same as if he was out having a physical affair.”
-Dr. McGraw said, “Well, you are betrayed” and then turned to Joe and asked him if it truly was a betrayal to which Joe affirmed that they were.
+Dr. McGraw said, “Well, you are betrayed.”
+Then turned to Joe and asked him if it truly was a betrayal to which Joe affirmed that they were.

 Joe replied, “Well, I know I lost her trust.
 And I know it will be hard to regain it.
 But all I can do is say I’m sorry.
 The feeling I was looking for was that new relationship feeling.
 We’ve been married 14 years, and, you know, I miss that feeling.

 Dr Phil then said, “So you thought, ‘I’ll just go get it somewhere else.
-And I’ll let my children pick up the tab for that immaturity, I’ll let my wife pick up the tab for that immaturity, and I’ll let our family go down in flames, so I can get a rush every 30 days?’”
+And I’ll let my children pick up the tab for that immaturity.
+I’ll let my wife pick up the tab for that immaturity.
+Plus, I’ll let our family go down in flames, so I can get a rush every 30 days?'”

 Dr Phil then replied, “You said, ‘When I got married, I knew I wasn’t going to give up my want for these other women.
 I didn’t think we would stay married very long.’
-So I guess you just thought you’d just bring some kids in the world and then just kind of leave them in your wake as you went to the next conquest.
+So I guess you just thought you’d just bring some kids in the world.
+Then you’d just leave them in your wake as you went to the next conquest.
 ‘What they don’t know doesn’t hurt them.’
 Are you rethinking that as you sit here now?”

 Joe said, “Oh, definitely, yes.”
 Dr Phil then said, “That’s a good thing because this is about wake-up calls.
 I’m not trying to beat you up.
 I’m trying to wake you up and get you to realize what you’re doing here.”